Yamini2001/DSA-Questions/README.md

 144.  **NoFilledWithZeroSubArray.java**: A subarray is a contiguous non-empty sequence of elements within an array.
 145.  **MinimumAreaToCover.java**: Return the minimum possible area of the rectangle.
 146.  **MinimumAreaToCoverAll.java**: Return the minimum possible sum of the area of these rectangles.
+147.  **LongestSubArrayOf1s.java**: Return the size of the longest non-empty subarray containing only 1's in the resulting array.
+Return 0 if there is no such subarray.